daiko777is/daiko777is/README.md

 🧠 **AI & Modern Development:**
 I master the use of cutting-edge AI assistants including **Claude Code**, **Gemini/Antigravity**, **MCP (Model Context Protocol)**, and other AI-powered development tools to accelerate development and solve complex problems efficiently.

-💡 **My Approach:**
-They say I'm "lazy," but I prefer to think of it as working smarter, not harder.
-I have a knack for getting things done in style with clean, efficient code.

 ---